Astronomox/DataFlix/README.md

 -- Enable RLS for materials
 ALTER TABLE public.materials ENABLE ROW LEVEL SECURITY;

+-- Safely create policies for materials
--- Policy: Allow authenticated users to view materials CREATE POLICY "Allow read access to materials"
+DROP POLICY IF EXISTS "Allow read access to materials" ON public.materials;
-ON public.materials FOR SELECT
-USING (auth.role() = 'authenticated');
+CREATE POLICY "Allow read access to materials" ON public.materials FOR SELECT USING (auth.role() = 'authenticated');

+DROP POLICY IF EXISTS "Allow admin full access to materials" ON public.materials;
--- Policy: Allow admins to insert, update, and delete materials CREATE POLICY "Allow admin full access to materials" ON public.materials FOR ALL
+CREATE POLICY "Allow admin full access to materials" ON public.materials FOR ALL USING (public.get_my_role() = 'admin') WITH CHECK (public.get_my_role() = 'admin');
-USING (
-  (SELECT role FROM public.users WHERE id = auth.uid()) = 'admin'
-)
-WITH CHECK (
-  (SELECT role FROM public.users WHERE id = auth.uid()) = 'admin'
-);

--- Create storage bucket for course materials
-INSERT INTO storage.buckets (id, name, public)
+-- Create storage bucket for course materials (safe if it exists) INSERT INTO storage.buckets (id, name, public)
 VALUES ('materials', 'materials', TRUE)
 ON CONFLICT (id) DO NOTHING;

--- Policies for material storage
+-- Safely create policies for material storage
+DROP POLICY IF EXISTS "Allow authenticated read access to materials storage" ON storage.objects;
-CREATE POLICY "Allow authenticated read access to materials storage" ON storage.objects FOR SELECT
-USING (bucket_id = 'materials');
+CREATE POLICY "Allow authenticated read access to materials storage" ON storage.objects FOR SELECT USING (bucket_id = 'materials');

+DROP POLICY IF EXISTS "Allow admin full access to materials storage" ON storage.objects;
-CREATE POLICY "Allow admin full access to materials storage" ON storage.objects FOR ALL
+CREATE POLICY "Allow admin full access to materials storage" ON storage.objects FOR ALL USING (bucket_id = 'materials' AND public.get_my_role() = 'admin');
-USING (
-  bucket_id = 'materials' AND
-  (SELECT role FROM public.users WHERE id = auth.uid()) = 'admin'
-);

--- Create the 'timetable' table
-CREATE TABLE public.timetable (
-  id UUID PRIMARY KEY DEFAULT gen_random_uuid(), day TEXT NOT NULL, time TEXT NOT NULL,
+-- Create the 'timetable' table ONLY if it doesn't exist CREATE TABLE IF NOT EXISTS public.timetable ( id UUID PRIMARY KEY DEFAULT gen_random_uuid(), day TEXT NOT NULL, time TEXT NOT NULL,